CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 and reimbursing my travel expenses.&nbsp;
 (I generally do not do _remote_ conferences, unless they are within three timezones of US-East.)&nbsp;
+Mostly I speak on
+software quality,
+techniques conducive to it,
+or explaining complex topics
+that people might otherwise be scared to try.&nbsp;
 I will also talk to a _company_
 (or their devs),
 for a fee (plus all expenses),